xvitaly/srcrepair/docs/help/source/config-editor.rst

 Loading config file
 ================================================

-  1. Press **Open config from file** button on main toolbar and select file on disk with standard open file dialog (depends on platform).
+  1. Press **Open config from file** button on the main toolbar and select file on disk with standard open file dialog (depends on platform).
   2. Edit config as described in :ref:`working with config editor <editor-working>`.
-  3. Press **Save config** button on main toolbar to save changes in config file.
+  3. Press **Save config** button on the main toolbar to save changes in config file.

 If safe clean is enabled (green light in status bar), backup file will be created automatically.
 You can restore or delete it on :ref:`BackUps <backups-about>` tab.